MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagattachadditionalinformation-canonical-property.md

 ## Remarks

 This property provides metadata about a particular attachment based on the attachment's encoding.
-For example, when the **PR_ATTACH_ENCODING** ( [PidTagAttachEncoding](pidtagattachencoding-canonical-property.md)) property contains MacBinary, **PR_ATTACH_ADDITIONAL_INFO** contains a string that represents the Macintosh file creator and file type, formatted as ":CREA:TYPE" for the encoded Macintosh file.
+For example, when the **PR_ATTACH_ENCODING** ([PidTagAttachEncoding](pidtagattachencoding-canonical-property.md)) property contains MacBinary, **PR_ATTACH_ADDITIONAL_INFO** contains a string that represents the Macintosh file creator and file type, formatted as ":CREA:TYPE" for the encoded Macintosh file.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXCMSG]](http://msdn.microsoft.com/library/7fd7ec40-deec-4c06-9493-1bc06b349682%28Office.15%29.aspx)

 > Handles message and attachment objects.

-### Header Files
+### Header files

 Mapidefs.h